tttt2012/hello-world/README.md

 # hello-world
 Just learning what Github is
 Is it a coding platform?
-Is it a sharing platform?
+Sharing platform?
 Never done any programming...